-A conflict of interest occurs when an individual's private interest interferes-or has the appearance of interfering - with the interests of the Company as a whole.
+A conflict of interest occurs when an individual's private interest interferesor has the appearance of interfering - with the interests of the Company as a whole.
 A conflict situation can arise if a director, officer, employee, or agent takes actions or has interests that may make it difficult to perform his or her job objectively and effectively.
-Conflicts of interest also arise if a director, officer, employee, agent or a member of his or her family, receives improper personal benefits as a result of his or her position with the Company.
-Securities Trading, Corporate Opportunities and Outside Employment, Business Interests & Investments are examples of specific issue-areas where you may encounter conflicts of interest.
+Conflicts of interest also arise if a director, officer, employee, agent or a member of his or her family, receives improper purchase or sell Company stock.
+To learn more about "insider trading"